Kristian Thomas: European Championships

 On May 19–25, 2014, at the 2014 European Championships in Sofia.
 Thomas along with his teammates (Daniel Keatings, Daniel Purvis, Max Whitlock, Sam Oldham) won Team Great Britain the silver medal behind Russia with a total score of 262.087 points.
 In event finals, Thomas won the bronze medal in high bar (14.808) behind teammate Sam Oldham.

 Commonwealth Games

 In July and August, at the 2014 Commonwealth Games held in Glasgow, Thomas contributed a score of 58.599 for the England team and won gold.
 He qualified for the vault final with a score of 15.100, and also finished in 8th in the Floor final.
 With a score of 15.033 he also qualified for the Horizontal bar final.
 He won a silver for vault with a score 14.499, coming behind Canadian gymnast Scott Morgan.
 Thomas scored 14.966 on Horizontal Bar, matching teammate Nile Wilson's score, but scoring lower on execution to win silver.

+Post-retirement

+In January 2022, Thomas became the Player Care & Engagement Manager at the Premier League.

+In October 2022, Thomas ran the TCS London Marathon.